Pre1ude0/Discord-rich-presence-python/README.md

 ![Alt](https://cdn.discordapp.com/attachments/1036012959983476838/1062067326775730256/image.png)

 ### Step 4: Downloading the template

+#### Downloading via git:
 To make this easier, we will clone the repository using [git](https://git-scm.com/downloads).
 In your command prompt window (or python shell) write:
 _Notice: locate your desired install location using `cd folder` or starting the command prompt in that location_
 ```
 git clone https://github.com/LarssJakobsons/Discord-rich-presence-python
 ```
+#### Downloading manually:
+If you don't have git installed you can download a compressed zip file of the repository via pressing the **green** `code` button and pressing `Download Zip`.
+Then you can unzip the files in your operating system to the destinated folder of choice.

+### Step 5: Installing the required packages
 After it has created the folder in your desired install location, run the following command in the downloaded folder (shell or cmd)
 ```
 pip install -r requirements.txt
 ```
-Everything you need in this template should be installed, and you should be ready to go without any extra downloads.
+Everything you need in this template should be installed, and you should be ready to go without any extra commands being run or files being downloaded.

-### Step 5: Filling out the template
+### Step 6: Filling out the template
-We've finally got to the juice and bones of this tutorial!
-Filling out the template goes as following: After locating the `presenceapp.py` file, fill out the according values.
+We've finally got to the juice and bones of this tutorial: Filling out the template!
+This goes as following: After locating the `presenceapp.py` file and opening it in the codebase editor of your choice fill out the according values:
 ```
 client_id = your app id